Leslie Carter: Death

 On January 31, 2012, at age 25, Carter, who had complained of feeling ill after falling in the shower, was found unresponsive at the home of Robert and her stepmother Ginger Elrod Carter, in Mayville, New York while she was visiting them.
 Leslie had fallen asleep after she fell in the shower and did not wake up.
 Leslie Carter was pronounced dead on arrival at Westfield Memorial Hospital in Westfield, New York.

-While not attributing a cause of death, a Chautauqua County, New York, police incident report and supplemental "Overdose Follow Up" report said Carter had had an overdose and was taking the prescription medications olanzapine (Zyprexa), cyclobenzaprine (a muscle relaxant) and alprazolam (Xanax).
-Her daughter was 10 months old when she died.
+While not attributing a cause of death, a Chautauqua County, New York, police incident report and supplemental "Overdose Follow Up" report said Carter had an overdose and was taking the prescription medications olanzapine (Zyprexa), cyclobenzaprine (a muscle relaxant) and alprazolam (Xanax).
+A decade later, Leslie's younger brother Aaron also died of a multiple drug overdose involving Xanax.
+Leslie's daughter was 10 months old at the time of her mother's death.
 Her funeral took place at Freay Funeral Home in Mayville, New York.
-Nick Carter did not attend the funeral because his family blamed him for Leslie's death.
+Nick Carter did not attend the funeral; according to Nick, he stayed away because his family blamed him for Leslie's death and wanted him to be absent from the funeral.
 Leslie Carter is buried in Chautauqua Cemetery in Chautauqua, New York.